EricJeong05/Brain_Tumor_Segmentation/README.md

 **Total time for training: 33.19 hrs**

 Then we use the best performing model to run it through the test dataset as we did with the UNet model.
-The NVIDIA paper used a sliding-window inference method (0.7 overlap) with TTA, so I've done the same here:

 - **DICE Score = 0.7249**
 - **Test Loss = 0.3379**